Kjili/boardgame-quickrules/root.rst

       mercenaries: during daylight and evening of this turn, the Riverfolk warriors are the paying player's for ruling and battling (not Dominance) hits in battle must be split, odd hits go to the paying player's pieces, but buildings and tokens are destroyed after all warriors are dead (including Riverfolk) the Vagabond cannot buy Mercenaries
+      Mercenaries can be used without being in the same clearing
   Strategy:
     remind players to use your services, point out opportunities place your initial pieces in spaces along the river, defend these